seaweediman/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Program needs to run on all operating systems with Java 11 installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Application needs to handle at least 500 candidates and 500 interviews without a noticeable sluggishness in performance for typical usage and no graphical errors.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed should be able to complete tasks faster using commands than they would have using a click-based interface.

 *{More to be added}*